Magisk-Modules-Alt-Repo/selinux_mode/addon/Volume-Key-Selector/README.md

 Addon that allows using volume keys to select options in the magisk installer.

 ## Instructions
 * Call `chooseport` whenever you want to call to use volume key check.
-The function returns true if user selected vol up and false if vol down.
+The function returns true if user selected volume up and false if volume down.
 It will wait 60 seconds for input by default.
    * Example:
   ```sh
   if chooseport; then